 Information Security Policy

-Supplemental to the B.C. government Core Policy and Procedures Manual, this policy provides the framework for government organizations to establish local policies and procedures necessary for the protection of information and technology assets for the Province of British Columbia.
+Supplemental to the B.C. government Core Policy and Procedures Manual and the Appropriate Use Policy, this policy provides the framework for government organizations to establish local policies and procedures necessary for the protection of information and technology assets for the Province of British Columbia.

 The Office of the Chief Information Officer is responsible for developing, communicating, and implementing the Information Security Policy across government, however, each ministry determines how to apply the policy to their business operations.